Get in Touch

 Jessica Pryce-Jones, CEO of iOpener and author of Happiness at Work, says that happy workers are better prepared for the rigors of their everyday jobs.
 In fact, she points out that the happiest workers in an office take 66% fewer sick leaves than unhappy workers.
 It’s all part of increased greater energy shown at the office.

 If these arguments about happy workers still fail to impress employers, consider costs.
 Employee turnover can mean additional company expenses.
 Everybody is familiar with the adage that retaining a customer is less expensive than attracting new ones.
 It turns out that it’s the same with employees.
-A sudden turnover can cost up to 33% of an employee’s annual salary to pay for recruitment, training, and covering the dues paid to the exiting worker.
+A sudden turnover can cost up to 33% of an employee’s annual average salary to pay for recruitment, training, and covering the dues paid to the exiting worker.
 Plus, when employees receive regular pay stubs, it creates transparency and trust, which can further contribute to their overall satisfaction and help reduce turnover.

 Why Are Satisfied and Happy Employees More Productive?